Eshitamjn20/HEM-Housing-ML-Model/README.md

 - The bivariate plots (box plots and scatter plots) will help reveal correlations between these features and the house prices.
 #### Output:

-- Heatmaps: Visualizes the correlation between the features.
+- **Heatmaps**: Visualizes the correlation between the features.
-- Histograms: Displays the distributions of key variables.
+- **Histograms**: Displays the distributions of key variables.
-- Box Plots: Shows how housing price varies by number of rooms, bathrooms, etc.
+- **Box Plots**: Shows how housing price varies by number of rooms, bathrooms, etc.
 <a name="visualise"></a>

 ## Relationships Visualization:memo: